josephdadams/TallyArbiter/docs/docs/installation/docker.md

 docker pull josephdadams/tallyarbiter:latest
 ```

-Then, start it by typing `docker run -p 4455:4455 -v $(pwd)/config.json:/app/config.json --restart unless-stopped tallyarbiter`.
+Then, start it by typing `docker run -p 4455:4455 -v $(pwd)/config.json:/app/config.json --restart unless-stopped josephdadams/tallyarbiter`.
-If you are using traditional Windows CMD, you can use `docker run -p 4455:4455 -v %CD%\config.json:/app/config.json --restart unless-stopped tallyarbiter`.
+If you are using traditional Windows CMD, you can use `docker run -p 4455:4455 -v %CD%\config.json:/app/config.json --restart unless-stopped josephdadams/tallyarbiter`.
-If you are using Powershell, you can use `docker run -p 4455:4455 -v $pwd\config.json:/app/config.json --restart unless-stopped tallyarbiter`.
+If you are using Powershell, you can use `docker run -p 4455:4455 -v $pwd\config.json:/app/config.json --restart unless-stopped josephdadams/tallyarbiter`.
 If you prefer using docker-compose, you can use this configuration:
 ```yaml
 version: '3.3'